qihongl/learn-hippo/README.md

 ./submit-sim2.sh
 ```

-This will trigger `train-mode.sh` and it will submits a python job with the following command with the specified simulation parameters:
+This will trigger `train-mode.sh` and it will submit a python job with the following command with the specified simulation parameters:

 ```sh
 srun python -u train-sl.py --exp_name ${1} --subj_id ${2} --penalty ${3}  \